-Storage: Always Key to Good Coffee
+Storage: Always Key to the Great Espresso Beans

 Be sure to store both your unroasted and roasted beans in airtight containers in a cool, dry place—not the refrigerator or the freezer where condensation can ruin the beans.
 It is also best to grind only as much as you need for the day, although some people prefer having a few days’ coffee ready for the espresso machine.

 I find that even leaving the coffee beans in a sealed bag tends to let the flavor slowly diminish over the days that I don’t store the coffee beans well.
 This is more so, if you are storing coffee that is already ground.

 Making the Best Espresso

 Depending on the grind of the coffee beans, you may find that you have a number of choices for your espresso coffee about how you prepare the final cup.
 The most obvious way, of course, is using a proper espresso machine.

 But some coffee brands produce coffee that is ground for both espresso machines and other coffee makers, too (I’m still not quite sure how that is done!).
 You’ll find that you may be able to use the coffee (if it is not too fine) in a moka pot or a drip coffee maker or even a French press.
 Check out more about the best coffee makers.